PeterStoyanov83/PeterStoyanov83/README.md

-# Hi there, I'm Peter Stoyanov! 👋
+# Hi there 👋.
+I'm Peter Stoyanov!

 Welcome to my GitHub profile!